5 Highly Practical Tips To Stop Being Always Late

 The basic idea of habit tracking is to put a mark (say X) on each day you do something you have wanted to do and carry forward without breaking the habit chain.

-To do this, install a habit tracker on your smartphone.
+To achieve this, install a habit tracker on your smartphone.
 There are many; check your app store.
 You could also easily do this with a simple paper calendar.

 Why Are You Always Late, As Per Psychology?

-The reason behind being habitually late is a psychological issue called the planning fallacy.
-It means one cannot correctly predict how long it will take them to complete a project or task.
-The person who is frequently late grossly underestimates the amount of time it will take them to finish a task at hand or reach a place.
+The reason some people are habitually late is that they have a psychological issue called the planning fallacy.
+They cannot correctly predict how long it will take them to complete a task.

 Final Words